istio/istio.io/content/en/docs/setup/install/helm/index.md

-For customizations that are supported via both [`ProxyConfig`](/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig) and Helm values, it is recommended to use `ProxyConfig` options as it provides schema validation over unstructured Helm values.
+For customizations that are supported via both [`ProxyConfig`](/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig) and Helm values, using `ProxyConfig` is recommended because it provides schema validation while unstructured Helm values do not.

 ## Upgrading using Helm